martinberlin/udpx/README.md

 The [udpx Android App](https://github.com/martinberlin/udpx-app) is also open source.
 Feel free to explore and learn Cordova to make hybrid apps.

-**Little stream protocol tester and nodejs libraries** https://github.com/hputzek/little-stream-protocol This will let you experience much better Framerate and it also supports S as a protocol with compression.

 ### Configuring WiFi using Bluetooth

 Starting with version 1.1 defined in lib/Config.h the firmware supports receiving configuration over Bluetooth Serial.
 It waits BLE_SECONDS_WAIT_FOR_CONFIG on every start.
 If you want to make the start faster just set this to a low number.